Thai protesters inspired by Hong Kong tactics in fight against the government

 “I was horrified by all the photos coming up that day,” she said.
 “It made me feel afraid of joining the protests in future.”

 Soon, a clearer strategy emerged, borrowed from counterparts in Hong Kong.
-By the next day, Telegram groups had started to take shape, some with over 100,000 members.
+By the next day, Telegram groups had started to take shape, some with more than 100,000 members.
 Collectively, they voted on where to gather and shared advice on what to bring, mirroring online discussions held in Hong Kong’s financial center last year.

-Lalisa joined four of such Telegram groups, and ditched her laptop in favor of a backpack stuffed with goggles, masks, water bottles, an umbrella and a helmet.
+Lalisa joined four such Telegram groups, and she ditched her laptop in favor of a backpack stuffed with goggles, masks, water bottles, an umbrella and a helmet.

 When authorities shut the transit system, she took a taxi as far as she could go with friends and walked the rest of the way.
 She was overcome with emotion when she saw thousands of others there, many of them young demonstrators like her, participating in a political movement for the first time.
 When the crowds overwhelmed 4G connectivity, rendering apps useless, she switched to AirDrop to communicate.

-Later that evening, upon hearing that water cannons were heading their way, Lalisa and her friends rushed to the nearby 7-Eleven, where shopkeepers gave them packs of bottled water for free.
-They took it to a makeshift medical station nearby, where first responders and an ambulance were on standby, and posted information on the supplies on the Telegram groups and on Instagram.
+Later that evening, upon hearing that water cannons were heading their way, Lalisa and her friends rushed to a nearby 7-Eleven, where shopkeepers gave them packs of bottled water for free.
+They took them to a makeshift medical station nearby, where first responders and an ambulance were on standby, and posted information on the supplies on the Telegram groups and on Instagram.

 That time, however, the cannons never came.

-“Maybe the police couldn’t plan their operation because of our flash mob strategy,” she said.
+“Maybe the police couldn’t plan their operation because of our flash-mob strategy,” she said.

 #Solidarity

-Hong Kong activists over the weekend, meanwhile, were taking to social media with declarations of solidarity with the Thai protesters, encouraging them to continue following the fluid style of demonstrations they had pioneered.
-Observers see cooperation between the two sides as part of a growing so-called “Milk Tea Alliance,” a term coined by the demonstrators to reflect the shared commitment to democracy, a fondness for the brown-hued beverage and a deep suspicion of China.
+Hong Kong activists, meanwhile, took to social media over the weekend with declarations of solidarity with the Thai protesters, encouraging them to continue following the fluid style of demonstrations they had pioneered.
+Observers see cooperation between the two sides as part of a growing movement called the “Milk Tea Alliance,” a term coined by the demonstrators to reflect the shared commitment to democracy, a fondness for the brown-hued beverage and a deep suspicion of China.

 There is now “open coordination between Hong Kong and Thailand, and a kind of ‘protest-sharing’ tactic,” said James Buchanan, a lecturer at Bangkok’s Mahidol University International College.

-Several prominent activists in Hong Kong, he pointed out, protested at the Thai consulate on Monday including Joshua Wong, while Thais are helping to coordinate a campaign online for the 12 Hong Kong activists detained in mainland China while fleeing to Taiwan.
-A Thai activist encouraged people on Twitter to tweet both the hashtags #save12hkyouths and #MilkTeaAlliance, so they would trend globally.
+Several prominent activists in Hong Kong, including Joshua Wong, protested at the Thai Consulate on Monday, Buchanan pointed out, and Thais are helping to coordinate a campaign online for 12 Hong Kong activists detained in mainland China while fleeing to Taiwan.
+A Thai activist encouraged people to tweet both the hashtags #save12hkyouths and #MilkTeaAlliance, so they would trend globally.

-Protests since the weekend have begun to grow outside of the capital, spreading to the strongholds of “red shirt” country — more rural areas where ousted prime minister Thaksin Shinawatra and his populist style of politics still maintain huge support.
-Thaksin’s enduring popularity have destabilized Thai politics for decades, prompting a series of pro-monarchy coups and sometimes bloody protests.
+Protests since the weekend have begun to grow outside the capital, spreading to the strongholds of “red shirt” country — more rural areas where ousted prime minister Thaksin Shinawatra and his populist style of politics still maintain huge support.
+Thaksin’s enduring popularity has destabilized Thai politics for decades, prompting a series of pro-monarchy coups and sometimes bloody protests.

-This time, there is no evidence he is behind these current demonstrations, which is led by a youth movement.
+This time, there is no evidence he is behind the current demonstrations, which are led by a youth movement.

-Prayuth, the prime minister, said Monday he had no plans of extending a state of emergency outside the capital.
+Prayuth, the prime minister, said Monday he had no plans to extend a state of emergency outside the capital.

-Mayuree Fungfueng, 62, a core member of the so-called “red shirt” network in Chiang Mai, said she is proud of the young demonstrators’ resourcefulness.
+Mayuree Fungfueng, 62, a core member of the so-called “red shirt” network in the northern city of Chiang Mai, said she is proud of the young demonstrators’ resourcefulness.
 Her generation, she said, had “limited capacity and access to information.”

 “We were the grass roots, and we had limited resources,” she said.
-“But the young people today can sustain themselves, they have resources and knowledge, so they can be their own leader.”
+“But the young people today can sustain themselves.
+They have resources and knowledge, so they can be their own leader.”

 “The time of our red shirt generation is over,” she added.
 “We will support them and back them up, but it is now their time.”

-Wangkiat reported from Bangkok.
+Paritta reported from Bangkok.